lucaong/minisearch/DESIGN_DOCUMENT.md

 The `SearchableMap` data type is part of the public API of `MiniSearch`, exposed as `MiniSearch.SearchableMap`.
-Its usefulness is in fact not limited to providing a data structure for the inverted index, and developers can use it as a building block for other solutions (e.g. autocompletion).
+Its usefulness is in fact not limited to providing a data structure for the inverted index, and developers can use it as a building block for other solutions.
+When modifying this class, one should think about it in terms of a generic data structure, that could in principle be released as a separate library.

 ### Fuzzy search algorithm